-Recent research has used analysis of DNA, the chemical that encodes genetic information, to arrive at a more precise classification system for albinism.
-Seven forms of oculocutaneous albinism are now recognized - OCA1, OCA2, OCA3, OCA4, OCA5, OCA6 and OCA7.
+Photo courtesy of Positive Exposure, Rick Guidotti DNA tests can determine the precise type of albinism.
+Research on albinism genes is ongoing.
+To date as many as seven forms of oculocutaneous albinism are now recognized - OCA1, OCA2, OCA3, OCA4, OCA5, OCA6 and OCA7.
 Some are further divided into subtypes.

-• OCA1, or tyrosinase-related albinism, results from a genetic defect in an enzyme called tyrosinase.
+OCA1, or tyrosinase-related albinism, results from a genetic defect in an enzyme called tyrosinase.
 This enzyme helps the body to change the amino acid, tyrosine, into pigment.
 (An amino acid is a "building block" of protein.)
 There are two subtypes of OCA1.
 In OCA1A, the enzyme is inactive and no melanin is produced, leading to white hair and very light skin.
-In OCA1B, the enzyme is minimally active and a small amount of melanin is produced, leading to hair that may darken to blond, yellow/ orange or even light brown, as well as slightly more pigment in the skin.

-- OCA2, or P gene albinism, results from a genetic defect in the P protein that helps the tyrosinase enzyme to function.
+In OCA1B, the enzyme is minimally active and a small amount of melanin is produced, leading to hair that may darken to blond, yellow/ orange or even light brown, as well as slightly more pigment in the skin. - OCA2, or P gene albinism, results from a genetic defect in the P protein that helps the tyrosinase enzyme to function.
 People with OCA2 make a minimal amount of melanin pigment and can have hair color ranging from very light blond to brown. - OCA3 is rarely described and results from a genetic defect in TYRP1, a protein related to tyrosinase.
 People with OCA3 can have substantial pigment. - OCA4 results from a genetic defect in the SLC45A2 protein that helps the tyrosinase enzyme to function.
 People with OCA4 make a minimal amount of melanin pigment similar to people with OCA2. - OCA5-7 were recognized in humans in 2012 and 2013.
 They have reported mutations on three additional causative genes.
 As gene testing becomes available, and more people with these types of albinism are identified, the complete range of physical manifestations will be recognized, and may overlap with other known types of OCA.
 Currently, these types of albinism are considered to be uncommon.
 Researchers have also identified several other genes that result in albinism with other features.
-One group includes at least nine genes leading to Hermansky-Pudlak Syndrome (HPS).
+One group includes at least 10 genes leading to Hermansky-Pudlak Syndrome (HPS).
 In addition to albinism, HPS is associated with bleeding problems and bruising.
 Some forms are also associated with lung and bowel disease.
 HPS is a less common form of albinism but should be suspected if a person with albinism shows unusual bruising or bleeding or if a genetic test for a type of OCA produces inconclusive results.